o3de/o3de.org/content/docs/user-guide/testing/best-practices/_index.md

    * Often describes the type of assertion made or highlights the most important of multiple asserted values.
    * Easy to read since it comes last.

-An alternative ways to think about this pattern is `<WhatIsTested>_<NotableConfigurationStep>_<ImportantAssertion>`
+An alternative way to think about this pattern is `<WhatIsTested>_<NotableConfigurationStep>_<ImportantAssertion>`

 There are two main reasons to use this naming method:

 1. When a test fails, a human can look at a report summary and quickly understand what went wrong.
    * If test `MatrixDotProduct_SecondMatrixInvalidRows_InvalidDimensions` starts failing, someone may immediately suspect what caused the issue before navigating through code.
 2. The name documents what makes the test uniquely important.
-   * This makes it easier to assess what is currently tested and then declare a new test that is not a duplicate.
+   * This makes it easier to assess what is currently tested and then create a new test that is not a duplicate.

 {{< caution >}}
 While the pattern above recommends using underscores, never start or end test names with underscores!
 This can result in [GoogleTest creating an invalid function name](http://google.github.io/googletest/faq.html#why-should-test-suite-names-and-test-names-not-contain-underscore) or [PyTest not discovering the test](https://docs.python.org/3/tutorial/classes.html#private-variables).
 {{< /caution >}}

-## Disabling and skipping tests

-Ideally, all automated test failures prompt immediately fixing the broken feature (or updating the test when underlying expectations have changed).
-However, sometimes a tradeoff must be made, which breaks a feature while enabling other functionality.
-In a case where functionality is known to be broken, automated tests can be temporarily "skipped" or disabled.

-Whenever a test provided with O3DE gets disabled, please [cut an issue](https://github.com/o3de/o3de/issues/new/choose) to track fixing the feature and re-enabling the tests.

 ## Test-Driven development (TDD)

 *Test-Driven Development* (TDD) is a software writing workflow that prompts engineers to iteratively develop code.
-The Red-Green-Refactor process can carve up questions such as "what should you build next?" into actionable tasks.
+The Red-Green-Refactor process can carve up questions such as "what should be done next?" and "is this complete?" into actionable tasks.
 This helps avoid getting lost in the ambiguity of software design.
-TDD also has the extra benefit of leaving behind tests targeting critical requirements.
+TDD also has the extra benefit of leaving behind tests that target critical requirements.
 Repeating these three steps can help design new features:

 1. Red: Write a new failing (unit) test for new functionality.
    * What does success look like?